petter-holmberg/cpp-ref/concepts.md

             };
     }

-Since the invoke function call expression is not required to be equality-preserving, a function that generates random numbers may satisfy `Callable`-
+Since the invoke function call expression is not required to be equality-preserving, a function that generates random numbers may satisfy `Callable`.

 ##### RegularCallable